radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 If a client system is compromised, its complete configuration is exposed to the attacker.
 Exposing a client certificate means that the attacker can pretend to be the client.
 In contrast, exposing a PSK means that the attacker can not only pretend to be the client, but can also pretend to be the server.

-The benefits of TLS-PSK are in easing management and in administative overhead, not in securing traffic from resourceful attackers.
+The benefits of TLS-PSK are in easing management and in administrative overhead, not in securing traffic from resourceful attackers.
 Where TLS-PSK is used across the Internet, PSKs MUST contain at least 256 bits of entropy.

 For example, a RADIUS server could be configured to be accept connections from a source network of 192.0.2.0/24.
 The server could therefore discard any TLS connection request which comes from a source IP address outside of that network.
 In that case, there is no need to examine the PSK identity or to find the client definition.
 Instead, the IP source filtering policy would deny the connection before any TLS communication had been performed.